Why is Philanthropy Important for Companies?

 Matching Gift and Volunteer Grant Search Tool

-Employees can search for their employer in Double the Donation’s company name search tool (which can be embedded onto any nonprofit’s website) to determine if they’re eligible for matching gifts or volunteer grants.
-From there, they can view their company’s profile, which will offer information like maximum matches, minimum volunteer hours needed, and guidelines for submitting a request to their company.
+Employees can search for their employer in Double the Donation’s company name search tool (which can be embedded into any nonprofit’s website) to determine if they’re eligible for matching gifts or volunteer grants.
+From there, they can view their company’s profile, which will offer information like maximum match amounts, minimum volunteer hours needed, and guidelines for submitting a request to their company.
 Here’s how the tool works:

 How the Search Tool Works: